MikeJollie2707/MichaelBot/docs/docs/econ/potions.md

 ## Undying Potion

 - **Main Effect:** When the user "dies", there is a 100% chance this potion will activate, negating the death of the user.
 If `Fire Potion` is activated, `Fire Potion` will be prioritized over this potion.
 - **Passive Effect:** While equipped, this potion will allow the user to equip 1 more potion.
+As a `Legendary` equipment, this cannot be lost upon death while equipped.
 - **Durability:** 20

 This is a useful potion that guarantees you to not die, while essentially costing you no potion slot.
 Definitely useful to get.